Flexible Data Manager Tool

 Creating Bulk Submissions

-If you need to create bulk submissions for testing purposes, select this option.
-Bulk submissions are created in multiples of 5 with a maximum of 25 submissions by moving the slider bar.
-After clicking or moving the slider bar, your currently selected schema loads with options to create random submissions display:
+This option lets you create bulk submissions for testing purposes.
+Bulk submissions are created in multiples of five with a maximum of 25 submissions.
+Use the slider bar to select the number of submissions you want to create.
+After making your selection, the schema loads with options to create random submissions.

-To create random submissions based on criteria that is different from your selected schema, click the Value Settings button.
-The Value Settings button allows you to add static values, use commonly used ranges, and set custom number, integer, or float point ranges for the random submissions you're creating.
+Click the Value Settings button to create random submissions based on criteria different from your selected schema.
+This modal lets you create static values, use commonly used ranges, and set custom number, integer, or float point ranges.

 To add static values: